Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/web-page.md

 ## How to Ingest a Web Page

-Before using a web page as a source, you need to create a [Knowledge Store](overview.md#knowledge-store) in your Agent.
-Check if at least one Knowledge Store is created in the Agent:
+Before using a web page as a source, check if at least one [Knowledge Store](overview.md#knowledge-store) is created in your Agent:

 === "There are no Knowledge Stores"
      1. Open the Cognigy.AI interface.